FAQs

 How can I use AI in manufacturing?

-Unlike traditional quality control where feature- engineering was used to define defective units, AI algorithms learn to recognize them by being shown examples.
+AI algorithms can be trained to see similar to like humans learn to see and identify objects.
+Unlike traditional quality control where feature-engineering was used to define defective units, AI algorithms learn to recognize them by being shown examples.
 Instead of identifying detailed and specific measurements and programming your system to make the pass/fail decision based on these measurements, the algorithm learns from examples, e.g. pictures or other physical measurements, and then determines whether a new product it is shown is good or defective.

-Why is defect detection with AI superior to feature-engineering?
+Why is defect detection with AI superior to traditional approaches?

 What type of defects does AI detect?

-Algorithms can be trained to detect any defect that can be recognized visually or other physical measurements.
-This ranges from large and obvious defects, e.g. a wine bottle without a cork to the small and subtle, e.g. a hairline crack in the glass of the wine bottle.
+Algorithms can be trained to detect any defect that can be recognized visually or by other physical measurements.
+This ranges from large and obvious defects, such as a wine bottle without a cork, to the small and subtle, such as a hairline crack in the glass of the wine bottle.

 Can AI classify different defect types or classes?

-Yes, when trained appropriately, AI algorithms can differentiate between different types of defects and identify defective units accordingly, e.g. wine bottles a) without corks, b) with the label upside down or otherwise misaligned, c) with cracks in the glass or d) insufficient fill volume.
-To correctly classify a defect, the algorithm needs an adequate “understanding” of how it looks and with that a larger training set.
+Yes.
+When trained properly, AI algorithms can differentiate between different types of defects and identify defective units accordingly, e.g. wine bottles a) without corks, b) with the label misaligned, c) with cracks in the glass or d) insufficient fill volume.
+To correctly classify a defect, the algorithm needs to be trained with enough examples (the training set) of this defect so it can “learn” to spot the defect reliably.

 What is a training set?

-To learn and AI-based algorithm needs to “see” examples of both defective and good units.
-The set of pictures or other sensor data that is used to teach the algorithm the difference between good and defective products is referred to as training set.
-A training set can also be refered to as training library.
+To learn an AI-based algorithm needs to “see” examples of both defective and good units.
+The set of pictures or other sensor data that is used to teach the algorithm to differentiate between good and defective products is referred to as training set.
+A training set can also be referred to as training library.

 How is a training set generated?

-Existing sensor data are used or collected, e.g. pictures of wine bottles before they are boxed up.
-These pictures are tagged good or defective or good and type of defect by an experienced team member.
+Existing sensor data, e.g. images showing good and defective products are collected.
+These pictures are tagged good/OK or defective/NOK by an experienced team member.
 These tagged data are then used to train the algorithm.

 What is a validation set?